esmitt/palindrome-api/README.md

    # ENVIRONMENT=production
    # DATABASE_URL=postgresql://user:password@db:5432/palindrome
    ```
-   > For the purpose of testing, the .env is in the repo
+   > For testing, the .env is in the repo

 ## Running the API